 Ulleungdo (Uryanto)

-It had been under direct control of ● and 春川府, but since August 1901, when they newly dispatched a director of the county and had him govern the island.
+Since ancient times it had been under the direct control of the Chuncheon Office (春川府), but since the 8th lunar month of 1901 [sic], when they newly dispatched a magistrate of the county and had him govern the island.
 It is located between lat.
-130°45’ N ~ 53’ 50” N and long 37°34’ 40” E ~ 31’ 50” E. And it is an isolated island at around 40-ri south of 平海郡越松浦 on the sea.
-Koreans call it alias 武陵 or 羽陵, that is Usankoku (Usan-guk) in the old times.
-Chinese people call it as 松島 (Matsushima, Songdo).
+130°45’ N ~ 53’ 50” N and long 37°34’ 40” E ~ 31’ 50” E. And it is an isolated island about 40 ri south of Port Weolsong in Pyeonghae County (平海郡越松浦) on the sea.
+Koreans also call it "Mu-leung" (武陵) or "U-leung (羽陵), which was (Usan-guk) in the ancient times.
+The Chinese call it "Matsushima" (松島).

 Incidentally, people say that this island consists of 6 islands of big and small, or some say that it is a generic term of two islands Takeshima and Matsushima.
 The most extreme examples are maps which depicted the two islands side by side, which is really one of the biggest errors,is island is originally a part of the mountain 金剛山脈 which ran through east sea and raised its head upon the sea.
 It covers an area of about 5-ri by 5-ri (400 square km).
 There is one mountain towering high at the center of the island and it is high as about 4000-shaku (1212m).
 Craggy rocks surround it and it looks like a blue spiral shellfish at a distance.
 Harbours are scarce in the island, so they find a difficulty in anchoring of merchant ships and fishing boats.
 We’ve heard that they pull up the ships to the level ground whenever it’s going to be rough.